nickklon/nickklon.github.io/about.markdown

 [jekyll][jekyll-organization] /
 [jekyll](https://github.com/jekyll/jekyll)

-The theme is minima (at least, it was when this was written).
+The theme is minima (or it was _when this was written_).
 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /
 [minima](https://github.com/jekyll/minima)